metamn/inu-v2-b/react-src/src/components/Thumbs/Thumbs.md

 	<summary>###Displays a set of posts as thumbnails.

 </summary>
 * Returns the thumbs.
-Athe active thumb is marked.
+The active thumb is marked.

 </details>